damzaky/AsprakEZ/README.md

 3. Press CTRL+SHIFT+J for Chrome users, press CTRL+SHIFT+K for Firefox users
 4. Paste the whole script to the console then press enter

-PLEASE NOTE, this sometimes doesn't work, so if your downloaded file names are the same, you should try to restart it, this happens because the time AJAX take to send the data to your device may vary

 ### batchAssign.js
 ```
 var micin = [0/*tes awal*/,0/*jurnal*/,0/*tes akhir*/,0/*skill*/];
 var val = [0/*tes awal*/,0/*jurnal*/,0/*tes akhir*/,0/*skill*/];
 ```

-On micin array, the array represents 0=off, 1=on, example: if tes awal is 0, then nothing will in tes awal field will be changed
+On micin array, the array represents 0=off, 1=on, example: if tes awal is 0, then nothing in tes awal field will be changed

 On val array, example: if tes awal is 30, then all test awal fields will be assigned 30